AfrikanCoder-LLC/C-Sharp-Interview-Preps/README.md

 # C-Sharp-Interview-Preps
-C-Sharp Interview Preps for all stagers: Junior, intermediate and senior software developers
+C-Sharp Interview Preps for all stages: Junior, intermediate and senior software developers